For no reason at all, I am going to dish out my favorite colleges from the many years I was paid to visit colleges.

 Just a few disclaimers:

-I did not say “most beautiful campuses,” although I imagine that comes significantly into play.
-Rather I mean, the entire “shabang” (which Urban Dictionary defines as everything including the extras – incidentally, never quote Urban Dictionary in a job interview).
+- I did not say “most beautiful campuses,” although I imagine that comes significantly into play.
+Rather, I mean the “whole shabang” (which Urban Dictionary defines as everything including the extras—incidentally, never quote Urban Dictionary in a job interview).

-I have not visited all 6,632 (per the National Center For Education Statistics) post-secondary colleges/universities, etc. I am, however, working on it.
-In the very near future I will visit The University of Texas-Dallas, The University of Wyoming, and Idaho State University, all for speaking engagements.
-If any or all should be on this list I will intermediately update.
+- I have not visited all 6,632 (per the National Center For Education Statistics) post-secondary colleges/universities, etc. I am, however, working on it.
+In the very near future, I will visit the University of Texas-Dallas, the University of Wyoming, and Idaho State University, all for speaking engagements.
+If any or all should be on this list, I will immediately update.

 So with no further ado:

-This is the only college (it essentially is a college not a university because it does not offer anything close to the doctoral programs that I or you would be interested in) that I have visited where I had a sense of wonderment.
-For whatever reason, you feel that great minds (and I mean great unless you think that Albert Einstein, Woodrow Wilson, F. Scott Fitzgerald, and that Russell Crowe guy were not brilliant in their own right) are in your presence and partied at the bar next door.
+Visiting Princeton can inspire a sense of wonderment.
+You feel that great minds (and I mean great, unless you think that Albert Einstein, Woodrow Wilson, F. Scott Fitzgerald, and that Russell Crowe guy were not brilliant in their own right) are in your presence and partied at the bar next door.
 A train station is on campus.
-Heck everything you could possibly find impressive outside of a football stadium that seats 100k is on campus.
+Heck, everything you could possibly find impressive outside of a football stadium that seats 100k is on campus.

 #2 — West Point